cryptocopycats/awesome-cryptokitties-bubble/README.md

 **Q: What's the population?
 How many gen0 kitties will there be?**

-A: 50_000 – Every 15 minutes a new gen0 kitty gets added until reaching a limit of 50_000.
+A: 50_000 – Every 15 minutes a new gen0 kitty gets added (that is, 672 kitties per week) until reaching a limit of 50_000 in one year (end of November 2018).